d3f4ult-jeri/oauth2-mailchimp/readme.md

 # How to use OAuth2 | MailChimp

-## Here is the list of available OAuth2 endpoints.
+## Here are the lists of available OAuth2 endpoints.

 * authorize_uri: https://login.mailchimp.com/oauth2/authorize
 * access_token_uri: https://login.mailchimp.com/oauth2/token